MaloLM/vocal-assistant-amadeus-prototype/CONTRIBUTING.md

 # Contributor's Guide

-Thank you for considering contributing to [PROJECT NAME].
+Thank you for considering contributing to this project.
 This guide provides information about how to contribute and help make this project better.

 ## Table of Contents
 1. [Setting Up the Development Environment](#setting-up-the-development-environment)